 As prices go up for basic groceries, cheap breakfast ideas may become more and more of a necessity.
-Most of us don’t want to give up a healthy breakfast due to cost, but the cost of food is growing higher and higher.
+Most of us don’t want to give up a healthy breakfast due to cost.
 And if you never miss breakfast, you might need some easy cheap breakfast ideas to shake up your routine.
+Not to worry, we have breakfast ideas that are both cost-efficient and nutritious.

 Why breakfast can be beneficial

-While I’m a major breakfast fan, I know some of us are not big on a morning meal.
-But there are solid reasons for eating breakfast every day for a healthy lifestyle.
+While I’m a major breakfast fan, I know not everyone is big on a morning meal.
+But there are solid reasons for eating breakfast daily for a healthy lifestyle.

 Breakfast gives you energy for your day

-Many of us need breakfast at some point each morning to fuel us for the day, as the Cleveland Clinic notes.
+As the Cleveland Clinic notes, many of us need breakfast each morning to fuel us for the day.
 Breakfast doesn’t have to take place immediately upon waking up.
 Try to eat something within the first hour or two to refill your energy reserves.

-Whether you prefer to work out first and then take in your morning nutrients, most of us need some kind of breakfast for energy.
-I know I struggle to get myself going if I haven’t eaten a good breakfast in the morning.
+Whether you prefer to work out first and then take in your morning nutrients, most of us need breakfast for energy.
+Starting the morning can be a struggle if you haven’t eaten a good breakfast.

-Breakfast, particularly one that includes a fair amount of protein, gives you the nutrients you need to live your life.
+Breakfast, which includes a fair amount of protein, gives you the nutrients you need to live your life.
 Even a frugal breakfast can help you to focus on your mental tasks, manage all your physical work and exercise, and improve your mood.

 Cheap breakfast ideas can prevent overeating and overspending

 Not only does eating breakfast help you to get an energy boost, but it can also help prevent you from getting overly hungry.
-Now, some people swear by intermittent fasting, and that may work for certain individuals.
+Some people get “hangry”( a mixture of hungry and angry) if they fight their hunger too long.

-Instead, by eating a reasonable breakfast, you’ll feel more energetic and able to make it through until lunch.
-(Plus, you're more likely to eat your budget-friendly cold lunch, if you pack one!)
+You can avoid these expensive temptations by creating a meal plan centered around a good breakfast.
+As a result, you’ll feel more energetic and able to make it through until lunch.
+(Plus, you’re more likely to eat your budget-friendly cold lunch if you pack one!)

 Cheap breakfast ideas to make ahead of time